Human and AI Perceptual Differences in Image Classification Errors: Additional results

 \subsection{Training vision models on different labels or vision backbones}

-In section \ref{sec:more training scheme}, we conduct further investigation to support our finding that machines are more similar to other machines and that humans have different statistics.
-Figure~\ref{Evidence 106} in the main content shows the result of training machines with different sets of labels.
-Here in Fig \ref{Evidence 107} we provide the result of training machines with different vision backbones.
+In section \ref{sec:more training scheme}, we conduct an investigation to support our finding that machines are more similar to other machines and that humans have different statistics.
+Figure~\ref{Evidence 106} in the main text shows the result of training machines with different sets of training labels.
+Here in Figure \ref{Evidence 107} we provide the result of training machines with different vision backbones and similarly show that it does not change our findings.